mihaiush/rxctl/README.md

                           inventory
   -x, --exclude TEXT      Comma separated list of host to exclude from
-                          inventory (can be used multiple times) --set-env TEXT          Set environment variable (can be used multiple times)
+                          inventory (can be used multiple times) -i, --inline-check      Don't check hosts before tasks, do it for each host at the begining of the task list --set-env TEXT          Set environment variable (can be used multiple times)
-  -v, --verbosity         Verbosity level, up to 3 --help                  Show this message and exit.
+  -v, --verbosity         Verbosity level, up to 3
+  -V, --version           Show the version and exit.
+  --help                  Show this message and exit.
 ```